If today were election day.

 - 04

-Below 4%, a party gets no seats.
-Watch the threshold for KD, L and MP.
+Below 4%, a party wins no seats at all.
+Watch that threshold for KD, L and MP.